Getting a PhD is about doing science

 Be generous and courteous to others.
 Working well with others is a requirement to do good work.
 Regardless of how intensively you collaborate with others, you will have co-authors, advisors, referees, editors, administrators, technicians, and many others to please.
 Be kind.
 Acknowledge that everyone is human.
 Have reasonable expectations.
 Use the improv “yes, and” policy (described really well in this section of Bossy Pants, by Tina Fey) when you can.

 Learn how to get what you need from your advisor.
 Each advisor has their weaknesses.
-Often, these weaknesses do not come from ineptitude, but from lack of attention to some aspects of being a mentor that matter to you.
+Usually, these weaknesses do not come from ineptitude or malice, but from lack of attention to some aspects of being a mentor that matter to you.
 If you need more feedback, figure out how to get it from your advisor.
 If your advisor isn’t helping you network, ask.
 You may find that someone who seems to be terrible at X is quite good at X when they try.
 Or that you can create a system around their shortcomings— but you have to be deliberate about it.

 OTHER IMPORTANT THINGS